Loreena McKennitt: Awards and decorations

 McKennitt's personal awards and decorations include the following:

 Quinlan Road

 Quinlan Road is an independent record label founded in 1985 and based in Stratford, Ontario, Canada.
 It is owned and operated by its sole artist, Loreena McKennitt.
 Quinlan Road started out at McKennitt's home where she sold recordings by mail order.
-Today Quinlan Road music is distributed internationally by Verve Records, Universal Music Group, Keltia Musique, and SPV GmbH.
+Today Quinlan Road music is distributed internationally by Universal Music Group.